 SALICYLIC ACID prevents vascular dementia, stroke and heart attack.
 Where appropriate, U.S. guidelines recommend getting it in food or from baby aspirin.
 Why don’t doctors recommend it more often?
 Which foods work best?

-A majority of middle-aged men and women eligible to take aspirin to prevent heart attack and stroke do not recall their doctors ever telling them to do so, according to a University of Rochester study of a national sample of more than 3,000 patients.
+A majority of middle-aged men and women eligible to take aspirin to prevent heart attack, stroke and vascular dementia do not recall their doctors ever telling them to do so, according to a University of Rochester (UR) study of a national sample of more than 3,000 patients.

 Several reasons might explain the reluctance, such as competing demands and limited time to properly assess a patient’s eligibility for aspirin, according to lead author Kevin A. Fiscella, M.D., M.P.H., professor of Family Medicine at the UR School of Medicine and Dentistry.